serial-coder/crawler/readme.md

 Blocklib docs: https://godoc.org/github.com/newity/crawler/blocklib

 #### Crawler
 Crawler is a framework for parsing Hyperledger Fabric blockchain.
-You can implement any parser or storage adapter or use default implementations.
+You can implement any storage, parser or storage adapter or use default implementations.

 This is how it looks like: